Do all men need prostate cancer screening?

 After your provider has reviewed your personal risk factors, getting screened for prostate cancer starts with a PSA blood test.

-PSA stands for prostate specific antigen.
+PSA stands for prostate-specific antigen.
 This blood test screens for the levels of PSA in your blood.
 If the PSA in your blood is high, it can be a sign that you may have prostate cancer.
-There are many other factors that can increase the levels of PSA in your blood, such as race and age, which is why it’s important you work with your provider to learn what your results might mean for you.
+Many other factors can increase the levels of PSA in your blood, such as race and age, so it’s important you work with your provider to learn what your results might mean for you.

 Based on a man’s PSA, risk factors and other symptoms, you may also need a digital rectal exam.
-This involves a health care professional using their finger to detect any potential prostate abnormalities.
-This part of the screening is a simple exam that is completed quickly.
+This exam involves a health care professional using their finger to detect any potential prostate abnormalities.
+It is a simple and quick part of the screening.

 Who is at risk for prostate cancer?

-All men are at risk for prostate cancer!
-According to the Centers for Disease Control and Prevention (CDC), for every 100 American men, about 13 will be diagnosed with this disease in their lifetime, and about two to three of these men will die from it.
+All men are at risk for prostate cancer.
+According to the Centers for Disease Control and Prevention (CDC), for every 100 American men, about 13 will be diagnosed with this disease in their lifetime.
+About two to three of these men will die from it.

 The most common risk factor for prostate cancer is age.
 The older you get, the more likely you are to have an elevated PSA screening.
 In addition to having a family history of prostate cancer, African American men are also at a higher risk.